remlapmot/mrdags/README.md

 # mrdags

-Code to draw directed acyclic graphs (DAGs) and single world intervention graphs (SWIGs) for Mendelian randomization (MR) analyses.
+Code to draw directed acyclic graphs (DAGs), single world intervention graphs (SWIGs), and figures for Mendelian randomization (MR) analyses.

-To render index.html open index.qmd in RStudio and click the *Render* button or run in R
+To render index.html open index.qmd in RStudio and click the *Render* button or *Render Website* button in the Build pane.
 ```r
 quarto::quarto_render()
 ```